DOUG BROWN

 Prior to entering the motorsports arena, the versatile athlete was a leader on Brantford "AAA" minor hockey teams; finished among the leading scorers during three straight seasons of tough Golden Horseshoe Junior "B" competition; and led Orillia into their first season in the Provincial Junior "A".
 In the 1995-96 season he captained the Ohsweken Riverhawks to the Provincial Senior "A" Championship -a league in which he won the scoring title.

 Doug continues to reside in Brantford with his family.
-He is a certified mechanic and principal owner of Brown Auto Service.
+He is a certified mechanic and principal operator of Brown Auto Service.